mrbrant89/wokedissident/_posts/2025/04/2025-04-17-presidents-killed-constitution.md

 Democrats still love to cosplay as protectors of democracy.

-But when push comes to shove, **liberals side with capital**—not the people.
+But when push comes to shove, **liberals side with capital**—not the people-**every time**.
 They’ll protect markets over rights, banks over bodies, and “stability” over justice.

-And when the fascists finally show up with the receipts?
+And when the fascists finally show up with the gameplan?

 They’ll find the whole machine ready to go.